Educational Technology Philosophy

 My Educational Technology Philosophy

-My experiences over the past four years teaching in the classroom, the ten years I spent teaching piano from home, and my own formal education have been major factors in developing my personal philosophy about educational technology.
+- My experience in the education field over the past seven years combined with my formal education have been major factors in developing my personal philosophy about educational technology.
 My ambition is to embrace change and continuously mature in my personal and professional use of technology.
 My core beliefs are as follows:

 - Teaching students to be technologically literate is an important responsibility of today’s educators.